-- (24) Experience with Integrated Housing Developments.
-When describing any rental housing projects sponsored, owned and operated by the Sponsor as part of the description of its housing and/or supportive services experience, the Sponsor should include its experience with integrated housing developments. - (25) Contact for Agency Providing Independent Living Services.
-The State Independent Living Council and the local Center for Independent Living must be included on the list of State and local agency contacts provided to Sponsors for submission of the Supportive Services Plan of their applications. - (26) Restrictions Removed from Acquisition Projects.
+- When describing any rental housing projects sponsored, owned and operated by the Sponsor as part of the description of its housing and/or supportive services experience, the Sponsor should include its experience with integrated housing developments. - (22) Contact for Agency Providing Independent Living Services.
+The State Independent Living Council and the local Center for Independent Living must be included on the list of State and local agency contacts provided to Sponsors for submission of the Supportive Services Plan of their applications. - Restrictions Removed from Acquisition Projects.

 In Section 891.305 of the final rule, the definition of "acquisition" was revised.
 The restriction to group homes and Federal Deposit Insurance Corporation/Resolution Trust Corporation properties was removed so that any housing type may now be acquired.
-The restriction to properties that are at least three years old was also removed. - (27) Supportive Services. - Residents' Choice in Supportive Services a.
+The restriction to properties that are at least three years old was also removed.

+(24) Supportive Services.

+- Residents' Choice in Supportive Services a.
 Plan.
 Since Sponsors cannot require potential residents to accept any supportive services as a condition of occupancy, they must design a Supportive Services Plan that offers potential residents the following choices: (1) to take responsibility for choosing and acquiring their own services; (2) to receive any supportive services made available directly or indirectly by the Sponsor; or (3) to not receive any supportive services at all.
-Such a Supportive Services Plan will offer maximum choice for residents while meeting the statutory requirement that {D0204300.DOC / 1}48 b.
+Such a Supportive Services Plan will offer maximum choice for residents while meeting the statutory requirement that Section 811 housing provide supportive services that address the individual health, mental health, and other needs of the residents. - b.
 Supportive Services Certification.
+The $\{D0204228.DOC / 1\}49$

-The Sponsor is required to submit a copy of its Supportive Services Plan and Supportive Services Certification to the appropriate state or local agency for review of the Supportive Services Plan and completion of the Supportive Services Certification which is a requirement of the Section 811 application.
-The Supportive Services Certification provides HUD with information about whether the Sponsor's Plan is well designed to serve the individual needs of persons with disabilities.
-Furthermore, it indicates whether the proposed housing is consistent with state or local policies or plans governing the development and operation of housing to serve persons with disabilities.
-In addition, the appropriate state or local agency must indicate on the Supportive Services Certification whether the Sponsor demonstrated that the necessary supportive services will be available on a consistent, long-term basis.
+Sponsor is required to submit a copy of its Supportive Services Plan and Supportive Services Certification to the appropriate state or local agency for review of the Supportive Services Plan and completion of the Supportive Services Certification which is a requirement of the Section 811 The Supportive Services application.
+Certification provides HUD with information about whether the Sponsor's Plan is well designed to serve the individual needs of persons with disabilities.
+Furthermore, it indicates whether the proposed housing is consistent with state or local policies or plans governing the development and operation of housing to serve persons with In addition, the appropriate disabilities. state or local agency must indicate on the Supportive Services Certification whether the Sponsor demonstrated that the necessary supportive services will be available on a consistent, long-term basis.

-Section 811 housing provide supportive services that address the individual health, mental health, and other needs of the residents.